 measuring cups and spoons

-2. Raise heat to medium and cook chicken 2-3 minutes per side, depending on thickness.
+2. Raise heat to medium and cook chicken 3-4 minutes per side until golden brown.
+If butter begins to brown, turn the heat down.
 Transfer cooked chicken to second plate.

 3. Remove skillet from the heat and add chicken broth, cream, and lemon juice and stir for a few minutes to combine.
 Return to medium-low heat and stir well, making sure to scrape up the browned bits left behind in the skillet until mixture begins to simmer.